michael-collins/feeling-responsive/collections/_assignments/project-1-primitives.md

 1. High resolution image(s).
 These images are large enough to allow a viewer to spend time looking closely, enticing them to explore discover details.
 2. Poster design (follows a particular poster format)
 3. Magazine or book illustration
-4. 3D prints with high quality photo documentation and accompanying renders
-   * These can be ordered through Penn State Maker Commons or 3D printing service websites such as Sculpteo or Shapeways.
-5. Paper-craft object
+4. Paper-craft object
-6. Realtime display on Sketchfab.com or p3d.in websites.
+5. Realtime display on Sketchfab.com or p3d.in websites.
-7. Modular game assets
+6. Modular game assets

 ### Production Process (All steps required)